IgniteUI/ignite-ui/src/css/themes/bootstrap3/README.md

 * **infragistics.theme.less** - The root file which import all partial files.

-* **Modules** - Contain all theme styles related to ignite ui modules.
+* **Modules** - Contain all theme styles related to Ignite UI for jQuery modules.

 * **Styles-guide** - In progress theme style guide

-* **framework.less** -  Contain all styles, that are needed, in order to make ignite UI component's to work properly witch jQueryUI components.
+* **framework.less** -  Contain all styles, that are needed, in order to make Ignite UI for jQuery component's to work properly witch jQueryUI components.

 * **variables.less** - Theme variables.

 * **ignite-ui-variables.less** -Theme variables.

-* **mixins.less** - Contain all mixins related to Ignite UI components
+* **mixins.less** - Contain all mixins related to Ignite UI for jQuery components